Building a Sustainable Earth Observations Enterprise

 Stakeholder - someone who might not shape the final report as a participant, but someone who would greatly benefit from the final report because of role/ responsibility/ interest alignment.
 Opt-in to our mailing list for updates.

-This workshop is funded in part by the Science Mission Directorate (SMD) Earth Science Division (ESD) in response to Topical Workshops, Symposiums, and Conferences (TWSC-24) in Space and Earth Sciences and Technology (NNH24ZDA002N).
+This workshop is funded in part by the Science Mission Directorate (SMD) Earth Science Division (ESD) in response to Topical Workshops, Symposiums, and Conferences (TWSC-24) in Space and Earth Sciences and Technology (Grant ID: NNH24ZDA002N).

 Reception costs (venue and food) are paid for through sponsorships that will be listed on this website as they are confirmed.